Abdull-Kudus/alu_regex-data-extraction-Abdull-Kudus/README.md

 ## Project Overview

 This project extracts and categorizes specific data types from strings using **regular expressions**.
-It identifies 7 common patterns such as:
+It identifies 7 common patterns, such as:

 - HTML tags
 - Currency amounts